corefan/xenko-docs/manual/virtual-reality/display-a-UI-in-an-overlay.md

 # Display a UI in an overlay

 This page explains how to render a UI to a texture, then display it as an overlay.
-This is sometimes described as a "Minority Report-style" interface.

 These instructions assume you already have a UI that you want to display in the overlay.
 For information about creating UIs, see the [UI](../ui/index.md) section.